-We follow Google’s classification of errors and warnings, which means that errors need to be fixed, while warnings are recommended additives, but don’t necessarily need to be fixed for the structured data to work.
+Schema Tester follows Google’s classification of errors and warnings, which means that errors need to be fixed, while warnings are recommended additives, but don’t necessarily need to be updated for the structured data to work.

 Schema offer benefits to users and search engines alike.
-With a quick addition of a code, you can better inform search engines on what your page is about, and give users an enhanced experience with rich results in the SERPs.
+With the addition of schema, you can better inform search engines on what your page is about, and give users an enhanced experience with rich results in the SERPs.

 However, be sure to regularly monitor the implementation of your schema.
-If there are errors in the code, you won’t be able to reap the benefits that the structured data offers.
+While there are tools to use in replacement of Google's structured data testing tool, enterprise SEO requires more power.